ChessNextMove.ai

 By Chess Next Move Team|Published December 1, 2024|Updated February 1, 2025

-Upload a chess screenshot and get instant Stockfish analysis.
+Upload a chess screenshot and get deep Stockfish analysis.

 Open Chess Solver

-Ever seen an interesting chess position on your screen, in a book, or during a live stream and wanted to know the best move?
-Our chess solver from image lets you upload a screenshot or photo and get instant Stockfish analysis — no need to manually recreate the position piece by piece.
+Ever seen an interesting chess position in a book, video, or article and wanted to study it?
+Our Position Reader lets you upload a screenshot or photo and get deep Stockfish analysis — no need to manually recreate the position piece by piece.

-The scanner uses computer vision technology to detect each piece on the board, convert the position to FEN notation, and then run it through Stockfish 18 to find the best move.
-It works with screenshots from Chess.com, Lichess, and most other chess platforms.
+The Position Reader uses computer vision technology to detect each piece on the board, convert the position to FEN notation, and then run it through Stockfish 18 for analysis.
+It works with images from books, videos, articles, and completed games.

 Our Chess Tools